arthurchoung/ANaL/README.md

 There were two separate parts to the Amiga, both of which were ahead of their time at the time they were released.

 The first part was the custom chipset.
 It was designed to take advantage of the fact that RAM was faster than the CPU at the time.
 Once the CPU became faster than RAM, the design reached a dead-end and became obsolete.
-I am not so interested in the custom chipset.
-For games, I generally prefer tiles and sprites, with the exception of Robotron which uses a blitter.
-And I prefer sound chips over PCM audio for music and sound effects.
+I am not so interested in the custom chipset, as I generally prefer tiles and sprites for games, with the exception of Robotron which uses a blitter.
+And I prefer PSG and FM sound chips over PCM audio for music and sound effects.
 Samples are good for speech.
 So in terms of hardware, I am more interested in the X68000 than the Amiga.

 The second part was the pre-emptive multitasking operating system.
 This is the part that is perhaps overlooked when talking about the Amiga, since the focus is usually on games, but I find it to be the more interesting part.
 There are a number of ideas from the Amiga that I plan to explore in this project, such as AmigaGuide, ARexx ports, data types, and so forth.